Trump's former doctor Harold Bornstein, who called him 'healthiest president ever,' dies

 Bornstein’s obituary did not say how he died.

 The eccentric doctor, a gastroenterologist, famously declared in a letter that Trump "will be the healthiest individual elected to the presidency."
-Trump at the time was the oldest president to ever assume office.
+Trump at the time was the oldest president ever to assume office.

 Bornstein had overseen Trump’s medical care for decades – he took over from his father Dr. Jacob Bornstein in 1980 and minded Trump's health until he assumed office in 2017.